Abarat by Clive Barker

 - Finished reading it on June 27, 2008

-- On one level, you might be inclined to group Already Dead into the same group as Laurell K. Hamilton, Charlaine Harris and others.
+- On one level, you might be inclined to group ALREADY DEAD into the same group as Laurell K. Hamilton, Charlaine Harris and others.
 After all, it's an on-going series with the undead involved.
-(Technically Already Dead is the first book in Huston's series and if I read this when it was first released, I wouldn't have known it was going to be a series.
+(Technically ALREADY DEAD is the first book in Huston's series and if I read this when it was first released, I wouldn't have known it was going to be a series.
 However I read it recently and the sequels were already written, so we'll ignore that timing mishap.)
 As a (new) fan to Huston would tell you, totally different ball game.
 Huston fits much better in the heavy pulp noir and mystery section.
 There's not any romance to really speak of in the book.
 Vicious killings and violence though are plentiful.
 Joe Pitt is a vampyre existing in New York City, a section that includes many other undead groups or gangs.
 There is the Coalition, the Society, the Enclave and others.
 Each organization has their own quirks and characteristics.
 Pitt tries to stay outside of it all.
 However, he finds himself caught between the warring clans when he is hired to find the runaway daughter of a Manhattan socialite.
 The story that results is fun and gory and humorous and bloody.
 And what makes all of it even better is that all the characters are rich and three-dimensional.
 If you are a fan of Tom Piccirilli or just hard hitting noir, then give this a try.
 You won't be sorry.
-And then like me, you can buy, borrow or steal No Dominion and the other books in the series.
+And then like me, you can buy, borrow or steal NO DOMINION and the other books in the series.

 American Gods by Neil Gaiman